CurtisMac/webbuilderz/src/data/content/legal/cookie-policy.md

 \- We use Shopify to power our online store--you can read more about how Shopify uses your Personal Information [here](https://www.shopify.com/legal/privacy).

 \- We also use Google Analytics to help us understand how our customers use our website -- you can read more about how Google uses your Personal Information [here](https://www.google.com/intl/en/policies/privacy/).
 You can also opt-out of Google Analytics [here](https://tools.google.com/dlpage/gaoptout).

+\- We also use HubSpot CMS to help us manage our relationship with our users -- you can read more about how HubSpot uses your Personal Information [here](https://legal.hubspot.com/product-privacy-policy).